-If you joined us for yesterday’s post on creating homemade holiday ornaments and faux-gingerbread houses, you know that we’re holiday decorating junkies.
-But between all the cleaning and reorganizing, meal planning, prepping the guest rooms, and shopping for holiday gifts, we sometimes find ourselves a bit short on time.
-When we want a tout-de-suite burst of holiday cheer, we turn to easy DIY decorations, like these utterly charming winter sugar dioramas.
+This time of year, between all the cleaning and reorganizing, meal planning, guest room prepping, and holiday shopping, we inevitably find ourselves short on time when it comes to decorating.
+For a burst of holiday cheer, we turn to easy DIY decorations, like these utterly charming winter sugar dioramas.
 Pick up the components on your next trip to Target, and you can put these sweet little vignettes together in less than an hour.

 These DIY winter dioramas are a cross between traditional tableaux, like the holiday crèche, and homemade snow globes—without the dozens of loose, easy-to-knock-over pieces of the former and the leaky glycerin mess of the latter.
 The sugar anchors the figurines in place, and neither will budge unless they sustain a pretty hard bump.
 That said, they can be dislodged with enough effort, and the sugary smell may be irresistible to pets and little two-footers, so keep these holiday dioramas safely out of their reach.

 With their alpine look, you can keep your winter sugar dioramas on display all season long, then disassemble and pack away the components until next year and make entirely new vignettes.
 (You can even reuse the sugar, as long as you store it in an airtight container during the off season, to prevent creepy-crawlies from snacking on it.)
 Pretty sweet, right?
 Let’s start building.

 - Sugar—the quantity depends on how many dioramas you’ll make, but we like to buy a large bag of the least-expensive store variety